 The college’s learning environments include design studios, galleries, the Paul and Verla Neel Resource Center, instructional laboratories equipped for testing building materials and systems, computing laboratories equipped with industry-standard hardware and software, and instructional shops where students create images, models, and prototypes using a variety of media and methods including wood, metals, photography, printing, and digital fabrication.
 Students build experimental structures and host the annual Design Village Competition in the nine-acre construction site known as “Poly Canyon.”

 The Master of City and Regional Planning program and each of the college’s five bachelor’s programs are accredited by their respective national accrediting organizations.

 In addition to pursuing CSU entrance requirements, prospective students are encouraged to engage in activities that introduce them to the college’s fields of study so that they can make an informed decision about program choice.
 These activities may include, but are not limited to, school clubs, professional mentoring programs such as ACE, professional organizations and relevant work, internship or volunteer experience.

 Bldg.
 (05), Room 210

-The College of Architecture and Environmental Design (CAED) Advising Center provides academic advising services to all students within the CAED, in conjunction with each student's departmental faculty advisor.
-These services include providing information relative to curriculum requirements for all majors within the college, General Education requirements, transfer and evaluation credit and articulation, academic probation advising, University, College and department policies and procedures, change of major policies and procedures, tutoring, special academic programs, and referral of students to other campus resources.
+The college’s Advising Center provides academic advising services to all students enrolled in CAED programs, in coordination with departmental faculty advisors.
+At the center students receive assistance related to course planning and program completion, transfer and evaluation credit and articulation, academic probation, change of major and course substitution procedures, tutoring, special academic programs, scholarships, and other campus resources.